willstepp/writings/sanctum-kthadras/sk.notes.md

 * People bring out your true potential, or else it doesn't blossom.
 You might spend your entire life dormant.

 * She lay there after in the dark and quiet of the hotel room.
 Her mind drifted to memories of a lost time, of the backyard at her maw maw and paw paws, of them smiling and helping her on a little pink tricycle, pedaling on the grass, her maw maw with the crippled fingers.
 And she wondered how it was that moment time no longer existed in this reality.
 And it made her heart sick and she wanted to die rather than live one more day in a world where such things happen.
 And tears fell from her eyes in the dark and quiet of that hotel room, and no one else in the room knew of her tears.

+* Sometimes it was like we were complete strangers who knew everything about each other.
+She made me so frustrated I wanted to scream and still I knew I couldn’t live without her.
+No, not exactly that.
+I couldn’t live without her being there.
+It was like she was the Sun and I was the Earth.
+Everything I was only made sense in my relation to her.
+And now the sun had burned out and I was suddenly a planet adrift, abandoned, alone in a dark, vast universe that cared nothing about me.

+* She writes an entry seething at her mother and then apologizing

+* Where does the anger come from?
+I feel ashamed of the way I feel.

+* She didn’t believe in goodness anymore.
+As a concept yes but not in it’s reality.
+She reflected on the things in her life that she had always believed to be examples of goodness and saw only selfishness, greed, and manipulation.
+A part of her still longed to believe in goodness but it could not be.

+* Give illustrations of benevolent acts and then deconstruct them to a self-interested core.

+* When she kills him, it is like all the rage and anger had left me and all that remained was pity for him, suffering and alone, in that room that was his prison.

+* She buys things on credit, becoming obsessed with acquiring material possessions.

+* She feels overcome by a delirium where at the same time she is aware she is doing wrong and does not care.

+* She regrets the time she did not spent with her mother.
+She remembers a night when they were doing nothing, her in her room on Instagram, her mother in the living room playing games on her iPad.
+Why didn’t I go and speak to you?
+I could have asked about your day?
+I could have brought you a coke from the fridge.
+I would do anything to have another chance to do that just one more time.
+But it can never be.
+Not ever again.

+* We could have talked.
+I could have told you about the memory I have when I was seven and we lived in that trailer up in Adairsville...and you were in the kitchen and me on the floor in front of that dirty old box fan, melting crayons on the spinning hub...

+* She remembered a time when her beliefs and dreams had been pure and good.
+It made her heart ache that she had lost them now, forever.

+* I felt understood (by the man who lives in the room)

+* Abigail Echols

+* She writes an entry that she cannot remember a memory she previously wrote down.
+She is afraid.
+What is wrong with me?
+I don’t want to forget who I am.
+It’s all I have left in the world.

+* Her mind twists into believing it would be better had she never been born.
+Her journal ends with; Mama (dried tears stain the page)

+* She wonders whether life will always get better.
+And decides that no. It has no obligation to do that.
+And we have to live with that knowledge.
+A dog does not.
+That is what makes us human, the awareness of our predicament.
+Besides the anti-natalism she grows to resent her mother and what she stands for.

+* We cannot ignore the inferno.

 ### Will